Get 10% off your first blood test. Use code AUSHEALTH10 at checkout

 MediTests takes reasonable steps to protect personal information from misuse, interference, loss, unauthorised access, modification, and disclosure.
 Our security measures include:

-4. Contractual security obligations imposed on third-party service providers;
+• Contractual security obligations imposed on third-party service providers; and

 No system of data storage or transmission over the internet can be guaranteed to be 100% secure.
 While we implement reasonable safeguards, we cannot guarantee the absolute security of your information.
 You acknowledge this inherent risk.